Skip to main content

 What is Recruiting Software?

-Recruiting software covers a broad category of tools designed to help optimize all phases of the hiring process, including posting jobs, screening candidates, tracking applicants, conducting skill assessments, creating offer letters and onboarding.
+Recruiting software covers a broad category of tools designed to help optimize all phases of the hiring process, including posting jobs, screening candidates, tracking applicants, conducting skill assessments, creating offer letters, and onboarding.

-Recruiting software can optimize your hiring process using automation and other tools like resume parsing, skill matching, and side-by-side candidate comparisons.
-These features work together to reduce manual work, making your hiring team more efficient and improving your time-to-hire.
+Recruiting software can help optimize your hiring process using automation and other tools like resume parsing, skill matching, side-by-side candidate comparisons, and reports.

 Recruiting software can also improve the quality of your hires and support better data-driven decision-making thanks to advanced screening and filtering capabilities and reporting dashboards.